Ragemon/GUITKINTER/README.md

 # <div align='center'>GUITKINTER</div>
-This is a notepad written in python `TKinter` nothing spectavular here.
+GUITKINTER is a program notepad written in python `TKinter` nothing spectacular here.
+To improve it, fork it and improve it.